 Another pair of bronze statues mark the entry to Rosa Parks Circle, a 3.5-acre park at the foot of the west entrance of the GRAM.
 Ed Dwight’s depiction of civil-rights leader Rosa Parks stands resolutely on a black marble pedestal in the northwest corner of the park.
 Across the street, a bronze by Toby Mendez depicts Senator Arthur Vandenburg, the Grand Rapids-born U.S. Senator who was instrumental in organizing the United Nations.

-More than two dozen large-scale murals grace building exteriors, underpasses, fences and other outdoor structures within a few-mile radius of downtown.
-Some lively and whimsical, others contemplative, they range from street art to commissioned works and often – like "Nuestra Historia, Nuestra Voz" ("Our History, Our Voice") – reflect the culture of the neighborhoods where they were created.
+Dozens of large-scale murals grace building exteriors, underpasses, fences, and other outdoor structures within a few-mile radius of downtown.
+Some lively and whimsical, others contemplative, they range from street art to commissioned works and often – like the seven murals of the 49507 Project – reflect the culture of the neighborhoods where they were created.

 Billed as a radically open, independently organized international art competition, ArtPrize has earned the distinction as the most attended public art event on the planet, according to The Art Newspaper.

-The legacy of ArtPrize – now entering its 9th year – is multi-dimensional.
+The legacy of ArtPrize – still growing and evolving after more than a decade of operation – is multi-dimensional.
 It serves as a catalyst for critical discourse about art.
 It’s a moment when everyone has an equal voice.

 The streets of Grand Rapids truly are the palette, and the result is a cityscape that showcases the power of art in placemaking.
 Come and enjoy.

 Grand Rapids is Michigan’s fastest growing metro area and one of the nation’s strongest economies, fueled by a creative, collaborative spirit that generates global, national and entrepreneurial investments.
 Experience Grand Rapids highlights leading sectors of the local economy to underscore the city’s suitability for innovation-focused meetings.